knative/serving/docs/setting-up-a-logging-plugin.md

 1. Replace `900.output.conf` part in
    [fluentd-configmap.yaml](/config/monitoring/fluentd-configmap.yaml) with the
    desired output configuration.
-Elafros provides samples for sending logs to Elasticsearch or Stackdriver.
+Knative provides samples for sending logs to Elasticsearch or Stackdriver.
 Developers can simply choose one of `150-*` from [/config/monitoring](/config/monitoring) or override any with other configuration.